-Theme Action Education an awareness Develop Te Marae o Tane as the main visitor centre with information and changing displays about the history of Otari, the ecology of New Zealand plants and the Wilton's Bush forest reserve.
-Develop the Cockayne Centre as public space for small meetings and events, for interpreting the native botanic gardens and the use of New Zealand plants in horticulture, and to support education and research.
+Theme Action Education and awareness Develop and upgrade Te Marae o Tane as the main visitor centre Refresh the interpretive displays in the Centre. with information and changing displays about the history of Otari, the ecology of New Zealand plants and the Wilton's Bush forest reserve.
+Develop the Leonard Cockayne Centre as an education, resource and research centre.as public space for small meetings and events, for interpreting the native botanic gardens and the use of New Zealand plants in horticulture, and to support education and research.
 The surrounding garden will be developed as a showcase for using native plants in home gardens.
-Develop the Nature Trail as the main educational trail with interpretative signage, plant labelling of all common trees and curriculum based self-guiding material Identify and test new interactive trails possibly using new technology.
+Develop the Nature Trail and Treasure trail as the main educational trails with interpretative signage, plant labelling of all common trees and curriculum based self-guiding material Identify and test new interactive trails possibly using new technology.
 In particular a family trail and an ethno-botanical trail.